-If both operands are pointers, and the operator is +, then it is illegal.
-For -, the pointers are subtracted and the result is divided by the size of the type pointed to by the operands.
+If both operands are pointers, and the operator is -, the pointers are subtracted and the result is divided by the size of the type pointed to by the operands.
 It is an error if the pointers point to different types.
+The type of the result is ptrdiff\t.